Argumentation-LLC/howto/adding_boxes.md

 ## Adding Reasons and Objections

-To add a reason box below and connected to a desired box, select the desired box and use either “Add reason” button in the control panel at the top of Argumentation or press Shift+Alt+R.
+To add a reason box below and connected to a desired box, select the desired box and either use the Add reason button in the control panel at the top of Argumentation.io (the button with the green plus sign inside the circle) or press Shift+Alt+R. [Here](https://argumentation-llc.github.io/howto/selecting_boxes_and_navigating.html) are instructions on selecting a desired box.

 When you add a reason, it automatically comes with two objects between it and the box you had selected when you added it.
 These two objects are the inference node and the reason group box.
 For example, if you had the main contention selected when you added a reason, an inference node will be added below the main contention, and a reason group box below that, and then the reason you added will be inside this box.

 When you add a reason, it will be automatically selected.

 Objections work the same way.
-The “Add objection” button is also in the control panel at the top of the Argumentation workspace.
+The Add objection button is also in the control panel at the top of the Argumentation workspace (the button's icon is a red line inside a red circle).
 The key command to add an objection is Shift+Alt+O.

 ## Adding Co-Premises